USTC FLICAR: A Sensors Fusion Dataset of LiDAR-Inertial-Camera for Heavy-duty Autonomous Aerial Work Robots: Acquisition Systems and Sensor Setup

 The system uses Ouster OS0-128 and Velodyne HDL-32E LiDARs as the main source of 3D environmental data, and Velodyne VLP-32C and DJI LiVOX Avia LiDARs to supplement the blind areas of vision.
-The Ouster OS0-128 is a digital LiDAR based on custom system-on-a-chip with single photon avalanche diode detectors, which can output pointclouds, depth images, and signal-intensity images of LiDAR and visible light spectrum (Figure~\ref{datashow_num} (c),(d)).
+The Ouster OS0-128 is a digital LiDAR based on custom system-on-a-chip with single-photon avalanche diode detectors, which can output point clouds, depth images, and signal-intensity images of LiDAR and visible light spectrum (Figure~\ref{datashow_num} (c),(d)).
 Velodyne HDL-32E has the highest point cloud accuracy, while Velodyne VLP-32C and DJI LiVOX Avia LiDARs are mounted vertically and horizontally, respectively, to provide a 360-degree view in both horizontal and vertical directions.
-The pointclouds from LiVOX LiDAR scans are uniformly accumulated on the map over time.
+The point clouds from LiVOX LiDAR scans are uniformly accumulated on the map over time.